peterhinch/micropython-nano-gui/README.md

 As of Aug 2021 color displays can benefit from a substantial performance boost in rendering text.
 To take advantage of this, firmware should be dated after 26 Aug 21.
 The display driver and GUI core files should be updated.
 Ensure that the new file `drivers/boolpalette.py` exists on the target hardware.
+Usge of this mode is automatic but can be checked by running the `aclock.py` demo which reports the status at the REPL.

 ###### [Contents](./README.md#contents)